Find a Doctor

 The Carotid Artery Disease Program at Tufts Medical Center provides advanced and minimally invasive procedures to treat patients with narrowed carotid arteries due to atherosclerotic, plaque build-up, recurrent stenosis, or fibromuscular dysplasia (FMD).
 In addition we care for patients with Carotid Body Tumors (paragangiolomas), carotid dissections, and carotid aneurysms.
 There are many treatment options for Carotid Artery Disease including life style changes, medication, catheter based procedures, and surgery.
 But what’s right for you?
 At the Division of Vascular Surgery, we will work closely with you to develop a customized care plan that best meets your needs.

 Tufts Medical Center was among the first hospitals in the country to develop a program to treat carotid artery disease.
 After determining the extent of your condition, our team will use our extensive experience to design the most effective and least invasive treatment plan possible.
-The program is led by Chief of the Department of Surgery, William C. Mackey, MD who has written several textbooks on the subject.

 The Division of Vascular Surgery has been a dedicated vascular practice at Tufts MC since 1966 and continues to treat more than 4,500 patients a year.
 But here, you are not just a number.
 Our goal is to treat you like a member of our own family.
 The result is that you will be healthier and more satisfied.
 In fact, our patient satisfaction scores are consistently among the highest in the hospital.